of the Physical and Mental Aspects of Phenomena

 Voice then expresses the interconnectedness between the physical aspect (of related bodily muscles) and the intellectual contents within the voiced vibrations as well as the state of the emotional aspect of the mind.

 In folk views about the philosophical concept of body and mind, the consideration extends into the three elements of Body-Mind-Spirt, where the Body is related to the physical aspect, Mind to the intellectual aspect, and Spirit is related to the emotional aspect.
 It is remarkable that "Voice" integrates these three components into one phenomenon.
-This may be the background of why voice is regarded with a special value in various traditions and as a "cause of action" - which can produce tangible effects in relationships.
+This may be the background of why voice is regarded with a special value in various spiritual traditions, and a mystery in itself.

 (*) The Opening of the Eyes of Wooden and Painted Images.
 The Writings of Nichiren, Vol. 1.
 Page 86, SGI, 1999. http://www.nichirenlibrary.org/en/wnd-1/Content/11#para-6